Contact me for feedback or questions! I reply to everyone.

 Alternative therapies share in common that they reside outside of medical science and instead rely on pseudoscience.

 Neither for this one.
 In fact, there isn't a single reference given for any of the bullshit said in the entire first paragraph.
 Or the second.
 Or the third.
 Or the fourth.
 I'm serious - go check it for yourself.
 The Ministry threw at you a screed taken entirely out of its ass.
 Then, on the right sidebar, they call alt med the alternative to reality-based medical treatments of conventional medicine.
 Totally neutral, totally not loaded, totally not just an opinion of a shill for the medical industry.
+The principle of Wikipedia describes disputes.
+Wikipedia does not engage in disputes.
+A neutral characterization of disputes requires presenting viewpoints with a consistently impartial tone just looks funny reading this piece, in which every sentence violates it.

 I don't think there's a need to go through all the claims this trashy article makes.
-I mean, there are thousands of alternative therapies and they include eating plans, exercise, herbs, etc. that have been used for thousands of years and are known to work.
+I mean, there are thousands of alternative therapies and they include foods, exercise, herbs, etc. that have been used for thousands of years and are known to work.
 There is no need for the Ministry's approval to realize this.
 But they dismiss it all in principle, because you are supposed to act only according to the information coming from the Ministry.

 COVID-19 vaccines

-Link - Archive
+Link - Archive - MozArchive

 Serious adverse events associated COVID‑19 vaccines are generally rare but of high interest to the public.[15]
 The official databases of reported adverse events include the World Health Organization's VigiBase, the United States Vaccine Adverse Events Reporting System (VAERS) and the United Kingdom's Yellow Card Scheme.
 Increased public awareness of these reporting systems and the extra reporting requirements under US FDA Emergency Use Authorization rules have resulted in an increased volume of reported adverse events.